 In fun and rhythmic prose, Wood tells the story of sturdy, lovable Zak, a yak whose determination and strength help to bring thousands of books to a rural village in Nepal.
 With his two young Nepali sidekicks, Arul and Manju, Zak sets out on a quest to rally the support and generosity of others to help provide much-needed resources to a school high in the Himalayan Mountains.

-To be published in early 2017, John’s latest book explores how a purpose-driven company can reap numerous business benefits including higher profits, employee motivation and customer attraction.
-An inspiring read for CEO’s interested in bolstering their company’s mission filled with insightful interviews, case studies and compelling data.
+Published in February 2018, John’s latest book explores how a purpose-driven company can reap numerous business benefits including higher profits, employee motivation and customer attraction.
+An inspiring read for CEOs interested in bolstering their company’s mission filled with insightful interviews, case studies and compelling data.